In real, population-adjusted terms, Retail Sales are at the level we first reached in September 2004.

 The first chart shows the complete series from 1992, when the U.S. Census Bureau began tracking the data in its current format.
 I've highlighted recessions and the approximate range of two major economic episodes.

 The Tech Crash that began in the spring of 2000 had relatively little impact on consumption.
 The Financial Crisis of 2008 has had a major impact.
-After the cliff-dive of the Great Recession, the recovery in retail sales had taken us (in nominal terms) 13.7% above the November 2007 pre-recession peak.
-The new high was in November of last year.
+After the cliff-dive of the Great Recession, the recovery in retail sales has taken us (in nominal terms) 15.7% above the November 2007 pre-recession peak to a record high.

 Here is the same chart with two trendlines added.
 These are linear regressions computed with the Excel Growth function.